Sean Progar-Jackson

-Sean Progar-Jackson (born June 7, 1990) is a former American football outside linebacker.
+Sean Progar-Jackson (born June 7, 1990) is an American former football outside linebacker.
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football at Northern Illinois.

-Early years
+Early life

 He attended Glenbrook South High School in Glenview, Illinois.
 He was a three-time all-conference selection who earned all-state honors in his senior season and was an all-area selection as a junior in high school.
 He was named twice as the team's most valuable defensive player.
 He recorded a total of 40 sacks and forced 12 fumbles in three seasons while in high school.